daftdug/PromptForge/replit.md

-✓ Reduced overall hero section height from full screen to 70vh for more compact design ✓ Restored demo button overlay on hero video with centered "Watch Demo" button and Play icon ✓ Increased video container height for better visual presence (h-80 mobile, h-96 desktop)
+✓ Reduced overall hero section height from full screen to 70vh for more compact design ✓ Restored demo button overlay on hero video with centered "Watch Demo" button and Play icon ✓ Increased video container height for better visual presence (h-80 mobile, h-96 desktop) ✓ Enhanced hero gradient with vibrant blue tones for more dynamic visual appeal

 # User Preferences